-Before removing your rose from its pot, water it generously.
+Before removing your rose from its pot, water it generously, immediately prior to planting.

 Using a fork, dig the soil over thoroughly and remove any weeds or stones.
 This will ensure that the new roots can venture freely in their new environment.

 Mix a small spadeful of well-rotted farmyard manure with the soil in the bottom of the hole.
 This will add vital nutrients to the soil helping the rose to establish more effectively.
+Also mix two spadefuls of manure with the soil removed from the hole.
 If you can’t source manure from a local farmer, your nearest garden center will offer something similar.

 Carefully remove the rose from its pot and position in the center of the hole.
 Place a bamboo cane horizontally across the top of the hole to judge if the planting depth is correct.
 The soil mass around the roots of the rose should be just below the bamboo cane or 2-3” below ground level in cold winter areas.

-Fill in and around the rose using the soil that was originally dug to make the hole.
+Fill in and around the roots of the rose using the soil that was originally dug to make the hole.

 Lightly firm the soil around the rose with your foot to ensure that the rose is secure and that there are no air pockets in the soil.